 How do I apply for asylum?

 Filing for asylum is a very serious decision and you should consult with an attorney before filing.
 If you file on your own, please keep a copy of every piece of paper you submit for your records.
 You should also send the application by certified mail (or through a delivery service such as FedEx or UPS) so that you are given a tracking number for the package.
 This is sometimes the only way to prove that you filed for asylum on time.

 - A declaration (detailed personal statement by the applicant)

 - Corroborating documents (medical reports, police reports, letters from witnesses, etc.) to back up the applicant’s story

-- Country conditions documentation (human rights reports, newspaper articles, reports from expert witnesses) demonstrating how the government treats LGBT or HIV-positive people in your country
+- Country conditions documentation (human rights reports, newspaper articles, reports from expert witnesses) demonstrating how the government treats LGBTQ or HIV-positive people in your country

 What happens after the application is filed?

 After an application is filed, DHS will issue a receipt notice to let you know that the document was properly filed.
 If you do not receive a receipt notice, your application may not have been properly filed.